imohsenb/Android-OrangePI-GPIO/README.md

+Complete as soon as possible... ;)

 # Android-OrangePI-GPIO
-woking on orange pi gpio with android
+working on Orange pi GPIO with android

+#Android CPU temperature

+#OrangePI GPIO

+#Android CPU temperature control with FAN